zh-plus/evolutionary_neural_network-STOP/README.md

 ##### Current Situation

-​	Basically, we'll use MNIST as our test bench now.
+​Basically, we'll use MNIST as our test bench now.

-​	The preliminary goal we want to achieve is evolving an neural network that can rival the [model](https://github.com/zh-plus/NN_example/blob/master/CNN/mnist_highACC.py) in my NN_example repository, i.e. approximately 99.6 test accuracy in MNIST data set.
+​The preliminary goal we want to achieve is evolving an neural network that can rival the [model](https://github.com/zh-plus/NN_example/blob/master/CNN/mnist_highACC.py) in my NN_example repository, i.e. approximately 99.6 test accuracy in MNIST data set.